-If you or a loved one has sustained injuries in an automobile accident, it is important to speak to an experienced attorney to learn more about your rights.
+If you or a loved one has sustained injuries in an automobile accident, it is important to speak to an experienced New Jersey auto accident attorney to learn more about your rights.

 Each automobile accident case is different, and it’s very difficult to estimate the amount of damages an injury victim can recover.
 In general, however, car accident victims may be eligible to seek compensatory damages, which include economic damages and non-economic damages.
 Economic damages compensate plaintiffs for specific, tangible financial losses.
 These are damages that have a precise dollar figure already attached, like a medical bill or lost wages.
 Non-economic damages are a bit more complicated to figure out because they are aimed at compensating individuals for intangible losses, such as pain and suffering as a result of injuries sustained in a car accident.